Post-measurement Quantum Monte Carlo: Algorithm

-In Fig.~\ref{fig:SSE_example_config} we illustrate an operator string contributing to the post-measurement SSE.
-Expectation values must be evaluated at imaginary time `$\tau=0$', i.e. between the two measurement strings as indicated above.
+As noted above, expectation values must be evaluated at imaginary time `$\tau=0$', i.e. between the two measurement strings as indicated in Fig.~\ref{fig:SSE_example_config}.
 This situation should be contrasted with the thermal SSE, where imaginary-time translation symmetry of operator strings means that expectation values can be evaluated as averages over `time slices' $\tau$.
 This difference arises from the fact that measurements explicitly break the time-translation symmetry of the imaginary-time path integral.